 - Used by school district leaders and educators to help advocate and plan for better cybersecurity practices.

 The K-12 Cybersecurity Resource Center (https://www.k12cybersecure.com) is the home of the Map and is devoted solely to reporting news and information related to school cybersecurity and privacy issues.
-It is maintained as a free, independent resource for the K-12 community in partnership with the K12 Security Information Exchange (K12 SIX).
+It is maintained as a free, independent resource for the K-12 community by the K12 Security Information Exchange (K12 SIX).

 The K12 Security Information Exchange (K12 SIX) is a new national non-profit dedicated solely to helping to protect K-12 schools – public and private – from cybersecurity threats, such as ransomware and phishing attacks.
 It was launched in late 2020 as an affiliate of the Global Resilience Federation in response to the growing cybersecurity challenges facing schools nationwide and in recognition of the unique challenges and context of K-12 operations.
 For more information, please visit https://www.k12six.org.